 The 100% reduction calculation is presented in Section 3.
 This includes reductions from existing sources as of June 30, 2009, offsets to account for increases in pollutant loads due to new sources initiating construction between July 1, 2009 and June 30, 2014, and offsets to account for grandfathered projects commencing construction after July 1, 2014.

 Reductions and offsets are calculated based on the extent of the MS4 service area within the 2020 Census Urban Area.
-The Town performed an update of its MS4 service area map as part of the development of this draft Phase III plan.
+The Town performed an update of its MS4 service area map as part of the development of this Phase III plan.
 The map is shown in Appendix B.

 The next step is to identify the BMPs to achieve the required POC reductions.
 The Town’s overall strategy for achieving the reductions is presented in Section 4 and summarized below: